 Below are some hard and fast rules – and some rules that can be bent – regarding when a button should be done up.

 We aim to create a silhouette on the jacket which cuts in at the narrowest point on your torso and splays out slightly over the hips.
 This cut is both flattering and fashionable – and one of those features which only a tailor can achieve.

-Some people (including Prince Charles prefer the formality of a fully fastened jacket.
+Some people (including Prince Charles) prefer the formality of a fully fastened jacket.
 It’s entirely up to the discretion of the wearer.

-Although you’ll have the option to open all of them, it is recommended that you only open the last one – to ensure that the sleeve doesn’t flare out too much.
+Although you’ll have the option to open all of them, it is recommended that you only open the last one to ensure that the sleeve doesn’t flare out too much.

 The derivation stems from that same practical reasoning.
-It is generally believed that the ever-expanding King Edward VII could not sit down on his horse with his bottom button done up – and to save him the embarrassment the rest of court followed suit – if you’ll excuse the pun.
+It is generally believed that the ever-expanding King Edward VII could not sit down on his horse with his bottom button done up.
+To save him the embarrassment, the rest of court followed suit – if you’ll excuse the pun.

-We recommend you fasten all the buttons on a double breasted waistcoat to maintain the fitted shape of the garment.
+We recommend you fasten all the buttons on a double-breasted waistcoat to maintain the fitted shape of the garment.

 Finally – a suit that fits you properly!

 Book a free bespoke suit consultation with one of our expert tailoring consultants.